Dreadknight: Powers and abilities

-Bram Velsing is a gifted scientist with skills as an engineer.
+Bram Velsing is a skilled scientist with skills as an engineer.

 Equipment

 Dreadknight wears a steel alloy body armor granting him superhuman strength and durability.
 He uses a power lance capable of projecting energy blasts; electrified steel cable bolas; miniature missiles; and also uses a carbon dioxide pistol that fires concentrated nerve gas which can render opponents unconscious or kill them.

 Dreadknight rides the "Hellhorse", a demonic mutated horse.

 Other versions

-Mini Marvels
+Mini-Marvel

-In the Mini-Marvels reality, Dreadknight is depicted as a child.
+An alternate universe version of Dreadknight appears in Mini Marvels.

 Ultimate Marvel

-An alternate universe variant of Dreadknight from Earth-1610 appears in Ultimate Comics: Armor Wars.
+An alternate universe version of Dreadknight from Earth-1610 appears in Ultimate Comics: Armor Wars.
 This version is German and wields armor based on Iron Man's designs.